isa5456/isa5456.github.io/_pages/about.md

 I am a PhD Student Researcher at [Instituto de Ciencias Matemáticas (ICMAT)](https://www.icmat.es/) under a Severo Ochoa contract funded by the Spanish National Research Council (CSIC).
 I studied my Master's Degree in Advanced Mathematics at Universidad Complutense de Madrid (UCM) with the support of a grant from ICMAT.
 My bachelor's degree was a Double Degree in Mathematics and Computer Science at University of Granada (UGR).

 My mathematical interests lie in the areas of **functional analysis and quantum information**.
 My PhD project is titled *Multilinear Inequalities in Functional Analysis*, under the supervision of **David Pérez-García** and **Carlos Palazuelos Cabezón**.
-You may find my research-related publications in the [Research](/publications/) section.

 You can contact me at my [email address](mailto:TU_EMAIL), and find out more about my career on [LinkedIn](TU_LINKEDIN).
 Here is [my CV](/assets/pdf/cv_isabel_moreno.pdf).